The importance of advocacy and to raise awareness is to help families feel less isolated and help individuals with CdLS

 In order to raise awareness in your hometown and in the medical community, we rely on the volunteer efforts of the families we serve to help us spread the word.
 We are hoping to increase education in neighborhoods, schools and the medical community by reaching out to local schools, organizations, hospitals and medical offices.

 Click the link below to request your awareness packet, which will included customized materials based on the type of presentation you are doing.
 You’ll also receive various printed marketing materials available from the Foundation to share.

 International CdLS Awareness Day

 International CdLS Awareness Day is observed on the second Saturday of May each year in order to shed light on this often misdiagnosed, little-known genetic syndrome.
-Each year, parents, volunteers and others request official Awareness Day proclamations from governors and local leaders; hang awareness fliers in public places; make presentations to civic groups or health workers; write to their local newspapers; and much more.
+Parents, volunteers and others request official Awareness Day proclamations from governors and local leaders; hang awareness flyers in public places; make presentations to civic groups or health workers; write to their local newspapers; and much more.

-The CdLS Foundation encourages a variety of awareness raising activities throughout the month of May in honor of National CdLS Awareness Day.
+The CdLS Foundation encourages a variety of awareness raising activities throughout the month of May in honor of International CdLS Awareness Day.

 Here are ways you can get involved:

 Join our social media “International CdLS Awareness Day” campaign by changing your profile and cover pictures to share how important CdLS awareness is to you!
 Artwork is available for use in social media.
 Any other use of images requires approval from the CdLS Foundation.

 Raise awareness in your child’s school or local schools and help educate children about CdLS.
 For younger children, bring copies of our coloring sheet for them to color and hang up on a wall or bulletin board for Awareness Day.
 You can teach children about acceptance, understanding, and that we are all different in some way and that’s what makes us special.